lmichel/pyvo/docs/mivot/index.rst

 Usage
 -----
-The API allows you to obtain a model view on the last read data row, this usage corresponds to the layer 3 described below.
+The API allows you to obtain different levels of model views on the last read data row.
+These levels are described below.
+The lowest levels are model agnostic.

+They provide tools to browse model instances dynamically generated.
+The understanding of the model elements is the responsability of the final user.

+The highest level (4) is based on the MANGO draft model and especially to its .
+It has  been designed to solve the EpochPropagation use case risen at 2023 South Spring Interop.

+>>>> Tu puex virer cet exemple que se retouvera plus bas dans la definition ds niveaux

 .. doctest-remote-data::
     >>> import pyvo